-Surfing is far from the only water sport on offer here though, with the area also being popular with wind surfers, paddle boarders, and blokarting.
+Surfing is far from the only water sport on offer here though, with the area also being popular with windsurfers, paddle boarders, and bloating.

 As is true of many popular surfing resorts, the oceans here do have their populations of sharks.
 Watchtowers and observation decks along the beaches provide a reliable warning system for when sharks are spotted coming closer to bathers and surfers.

 Small artisan galleries and craft shops line the streets selling quirky handmade goods.
 Many of these artsy shops also host events, such as film screenings, live music, and exhibitions by small artists.

 If you want to spend a day relaxing by the beach without the crowds of surfers there are also quieter beaches nearby.
-Sunrise Beach to the east is a vast expanse of soft sand with fewer crowds, whilst St James Beach in the west is popular with families and lined with the area’s signature colourful huts.
+Sunrise Beach to the east is a vast expanse of soft sand with fewer crowds, whilst St James Beach in the west is popular with families and lined with the area’s signature colorful huts.

 To the west is the Muizenberg Mountain and the Silver Mine Nature Reserve.
 Plenty of hiking trails lead up into the park from Muizenberg so, if you get tired of surfing, you can easily spend an afternoon exploring on land instead.

 Stay in Muizenberg if You are an avid surfer; Beaches and water sports are a key part of your vacation; You want to hike and explore Muizenberg Mountain and Silver Mine Nature Reserve.